Everything You've Wanted to Know About Fukuoka (But Couldn't Find Reliable Answers For)

 1,580 JPY

-Fukuoka is the Japan trip for people who've already done Tokyo and Osaka and want something more laid-back, more affordable, and more food-focused.
-Which, let's be honest, is probably most of us.
+Fukuoka is the Japan trip for travelers who've already done Tokyo and Osaka and want something more laid-back, more affordable, and more food-focused.
+Which, honestly, describes most of us.